Catalog: Capital Area Intermediate Unit 15 (WebReg)

 Program: PESI, Inc.

-Audience: PESI Attendees that have completed the course and want Act 48 credits awarded.
+Audience: PESI attendees that HAVE COMPLETED the course through PESI and want Act 48 hours.

 Divorce, family breakdown, violence in society and the media, has produced a "shell shocked” generation of kids suffering from anxiety!
 Join Dr. Steve O'Brien, who will demonstrate how you can "connect” with anxious children and inspire them to practice new self-regulation skills.
 You will learn how to help parents ("bulldozers,” "helicopters” and "snowplows”) and schools gain confidence, gratification and success in helping their most anxious kids.
 To increase your effectiveness with the various manifestations of child anxiety, Dr. Steve O'Brien will address each of the following disorders with case examples and clinical vignettes: